MiHongze-tju/VP-MEL/README.md

 # Todo List

  - [ ] Release datasets and training and inference scripts.
+ - [ ] Release complete code for the FBMEL model.
  - [ ] Release new VPWiki dataset.

 # VPWiki Dataset